Healing: starting from scratch without starting from scratch.

 We never know, what will happen next.

-We never know, if we’ll still be here tomorrow, or if someone else will.
+We never know, if we will still be here tomorrow, or if someone else will.

 And, we never know how we feel about something until we feel it.

 Eventually, without meaning to and without expecting it, we cut our finger as we turn the paper.
-There’s that sound; there’s that feeling of slow motion; we see it happening but we can’t stop it.
-It is but a split second and all we are left with, is the damage to look at.
+There is that sound; there is that feeling of slow-motion; we see it happening but we can not stop it.
+It is but a split second and all we are left with is the damage to look at.

 Our finger has been cut: we are hurt.

 – The Disaster Unfolds –

 The disaster is going to be different each time.
 Sometimes, the red spills fast, drops onto the page where it leaves a mark.
 Other times, it takes a moment or two to become visible even though we can already feel the wound.
 And, the only cure?
 Time.

 For we cannot dictate our skin to heal, cannot tell the cut to disappear.

 But what we can do is patch it up: protect it from anything which threatens to infect it or tear it open again.

-Often times, a wound will heal without giving it a second thought; eventually we will forget it has ever been there…but there’s also the ones who sting with every movement, who take ahold of our every thought.
+Oftentimes, a wound will heal without giving it a second thought; eventually, we will forget it has ever been there…but there are also wounds that sting with every movement, which take ahold of our every thought.

-A gentle reminder of the fact that we’ve been hurt – that we are hurting.
+A gentle reminder of the fact that we have been hurt – that we are hurting.

 Falling means crashing.
 Breaking into pieces while still being one.

 It wants us to start from scratch without starting from scratch.

 Feel the hurt, acknowledge it but keep moving, whispers time.

 Let it go and take the lessons, whispers the ache.

 Reinvent yourself, whispers the hope.

-Start again without a blank page; instead you’ve got an outline of experiences, an outline of situations to avoid or how to handle future aches in this very chapter which you decide to end by turning the page and begin a new one.
+Start again without a blank page; instead, you have got an outline of experiences, an outline of situations to avoid, or advice on how to handle future aches in this very chapter which you decide to end by turning the page and begin a new one.